• Resources

 Housing

 Your best bet here is to start with public and subsidized housing from the U.S. Department of Housing and Urban Development (HUD).
-This HUD resource locator can identify options near you.
+This HUD resource locator can help you find options near you.

-You can also visit your local HUD office and talk through your options with someone in-person.
+You can also visit your local HUD office to talk through your options with someone in person.

 Legal support